top of page

 Latest News

-Penrith RSL CC had players recognised by the Nepean District Cricket Association for their performance in the 2021/22 Season.
-Jed Prior won the 4th Grade Player of the Year, 4th Grade Batting Aggregate & Average and the Batting Aggregate across all grades.
-Harry Small, in his first full season, won the 8th Grade Player of the Year.
-Congratulations Jed & Harry.
+Penrith RSL CC had players recognised by the Nepean District Cricket Association for their performance in the 2023/24 Season.
+Bailey Tebbutt won the 2nd Grade Batting Aggregate.
+Christian Rasmus won the 7th Grade Wicketkeeping award.
+Congratulations Bailey and Christian.

 The Spirit of Cricket